CenterForSpatialResearch/atlas_migration/README.md

 A, inR    | "In-Reason;" or the Reason for Locating a location on the trajectory. |
 B, outR   | "Out-Reason;" of the Reason for Leaving a location on the trajectory. |

+## File Setup
+There is reference file that needs to be added inorder for some maps to work.
+Please see .gitignore file.